HansZimmer5000/PostgreSQL-Deployment-Tester/cluster/README.md

 To start up the full cluster execute `setup.sh -msp`, to only e.g. reset Postgres container only execute `setup.sh -p`.
 This will setup & start the VMs, Docker Swarm, Keepalived and Postgres containers.
 The full execution `-msp` may take a few minutes, the most time is needed when the `-p` flag is set.

 After the start setup.sh will source test_scripts/test_client_lib.sh.
 For more info on that have a look into test_scripts/README.md

+Configuration additionally to the listed in rolling upgrade:
+- Must match existing virtualbox instance names | TODO
+- hostnames are fixed | Rename in virtualbox and replace hostnames in text with new one.

 ## Virtual Machines